 Charles Jonassaint, PhD

-Dr. Charles Jonassaint obtained his PhD from Duke University, and completed his fellowship at Johns Hopkins University.
+Charles Jonassaint, PhD, obtained his PhD from Duke University, and completed his fellowship at Johns Hopkins University.
 He is devoted to helping patients better manage psychosocial stress, chronic pain and depression.
 In his present research, he is primarily interested in designing and implementing health IT interventions that will address the chronic health care needs of patients with sickle cell disease and their families.